Comparison of Anomaly Detectors: Context Matters: Experimental setup

 \subsection{Data splits and experiment repetitions}

-It should be a gold standard that the experiments are repeated on different splits of data to training, validation, and testing subsets, especially if the datasets are small.
-However, in most of the reviewed recent papers~\citep{liu2019generative,wang2020advae,schlegl2017unsupervised, akcay2018ganomaly, perera2019ocgan}, this procedure was not mentioned with an exception of~\citep{ruff2018deep}.
-Therefore, our comparison fills this gap.
-The experiments on tabular data were repeated five times with different splits.
-On image data, the results are averaged over 10 anomaly classes instead.

-Specifically, in each repetition (five in total) of an experiment on tabular data, the \textit{normal data} in each dataset were randomly split in 60\%/20\%/20\% ratios to train/validation/test subsets, respectively. \textit{Anomalous data} were split such that 50\% were in the validation part and 50\% in the testing part, which means the training subset has not contained anomalous samples. \footnote{A training set without any anomalies is in practice very optimistic, but this decision removes another degree of freedom from the evaluation for the sake of clarity of results.} This experimental repetition enables a more robust and fair validation and hyperparameter optimization, which will be discussed in the following text.
-However, different choice of hyperparameters may arise in the case of contaminated training, as good performance of the orthogonal score has been observed for contaminated training in~\cite{vsmidlorthogonal}.
+The experiments on tabular data and MNIST-C/MVTec-AD image datasets were repeated five times with different random cross-validation splits.
+Specifically, in each repetition (five in total) of an experiment with the same model hyper-parameters, the \textit{normal data} in each dataset was randomly split in 60\%/20\%/20\% ratios to train/validation/test subsets, respectively. \textit{Anomalous data} were split such that 50\% were in the validation part and 50\% in the testing part, which means the training subset has not contained anomalous samples. \footnote{A training set without any anomalies is in practice very optimistic, but this decision removes another degree of freedom from the evaluation for the sake of clarity of results.} The proportion of anomalies that were used in the validation phase varied from zero to the selected 50\%.

-All used image datasets contain 10 classes.
-While on tabular data, the anomalous class is either given or converted from multi-class to binary following~\citep{emmott2013systematic}, on image datasets the common practice is to either train on one class and treat the complement as anomalous (hereafter called \textit{leave-one-in})~\citep{perera2019ocgan, pidhorskyi2018generative, ruff2018deep}, or vice versa train on nine classes and use the remaining one as anomalous (hereafter called \textit{leave-one-out}~\citep{molinaro2005prediction}).
-In the case of image datasets, we have substituted repetitions of an experiment by class-splits, since the number of samples is large and our initial experiments (see supplementary Tab.~\ref{tab:images_seed_consistency}) have not exhibited a large variation between different repetitions.
-As will be shown below, the choice between \textit{leave-one-in} and \textit{leave-one-out} has a profound effect on results.
+On the rest of the image datasets, due to the already substantial computational requirements, we have not trained models with the same hyperparameters on repeated random cross-validation splits.
+In our experience, the results on different splits of these datasets are almost the same, since the number of samples is large and our trial experiments (see Supplementary Tab.~\ref{tab:images_seed_consistency}) have not exhibited a large variation between the different random cross-validation experiment repetitions.